John Marshall (swimmer): Biography

 Marshall was born in Bondi, New South Wales, the elder son of Alexander St Andrew McLean Marshall, a window dresser and former surfing champion from Western Australia.
-He soon moved to Perth, where he started swimming in the Swan River by the age of three, and in 1935 to Melbourne.
+He soon moved to Perth, where he started swimming in the Swan River by the age of three, and in 1935 to Melbourne, where he was educated at Haileybury College (according to the haileybury website).
 As a teenager he took up cricket, association football and athletics and only later shifted to swimming.

 In 1947 he won every event from the 220-yard to the 1650-yard freestyle at the 1947 Australian championships.
 The following year, he was selected for the London Olympics, where he claimed bronze in the men's 400-metre freestyle behind the American duo of Bill Smith and Jimmy McLane.
-He claimed a silver medal in the men's 1500-metre freestyle, behind McLane.
+He claimed a silver medal in the men's 1500 metre freestyle, behind McLane.
 In Marshall's era, the 200-metre freestyle was not part of the Olympic swimming program.
 McLane's coach, Bob Kiphuth was so impressed by Marshall's performance that the same year he arranged for Marshall to study at Yale University and swim for the Yale Bulldogs swimming and diving team.
 Under Kiphuth's guidance, Marshall set 19 world records, 15 of them within four months in 1950.
 At the 1949 Australian championships he won all freestyle events from 100- to 1500-metre, and at the 1950 U.S. Amateur Athletic Union (AAU) Indoor Championships he collected the 220-yard, 440-yard, 880-yard, 200-metre, 400-metre and 1-mile titles.

 Marshall was burnt out by the 1952 Summer Olympics – he failed to qualify for the final of the 400-metre freestyle, and finished an eighth in the final of the 1500-metre freestyle, more than 41 seconds behind the second-last finisher.
 In 1954 he returned to Australia, where he worked for the tyre company of the Australian former swimmer Frank Beaurepaire.
 On 14 September 1955 he married Wendy Patricia Byrne, an 18-year-old competition diver.

 Marshall made a third attempt at Olympic glory at the 1956 Summer Olympics in Melbourne.
-At the age of 26, he had given up freestyle, and placed his efforts in the newly recognized butterfly stroke.
+At the age of 26, he had given up freestyle, and placed his efforts in the newly recognised butterfly stroke.
 Although he reached the finals of the 200-metre butterfly, he finished fifth behind American William Yorzyk.
 A few weeks after the 1956 Olympics, Marshall was killed in a car accident, while three teenagers, the passengers of the car he was driving, escaped with minor injuries.
 In 1973 he was inducted into the International Swimming Hall of Fame and in 1985 to the Sport Australia Hall of Fame.